awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 + Software issues on the physical host
 + Hardware issues on the physical host that impact network reachability

-The recover action can also be triggered when an instance is scheduled by AWS to stop or retire due to degradation of the underlying hardware\.
-For more information about scheduled events, see [Scheduled Events for Your Instances](monitoring-instances-status-check_sched.md)\.

 If your instance has a public IPv4 address, it retains the public IPv4 address after recovery\.

 ## Requirements<a name="instance-recovery-requirements"></a>

 The recover action is supported only on instances with the following characteristics:
-+ Use one of the following instance types: A1, C3, C4, C5, C5n, M3, M4, M5, M5a, P3, R3, R4, R5, R5a, T2, T3, T3a, X1, or X1e
++ One of the following instance types: A1, C3, C4, C5, C5n, M3, M4, M5, M5a, P3, R3, R4, R5, R5a, T2, T3, T3a, X1, or X1e
-+ Use `default` or `dedicated` instance tenancy
++ The `default` or `dedicated` instance tenancy
-+ Use EBS volumes only \(do not configure instance store volumes\)
++ EBS volumes only \(do not configure instance store volumes\)

 ## Troubleshooting Instance Recovery Failures<a name="TroubleshootingInstanceRecovery"></a>